Finger Lime Salad with Cucumber & Sesame Soy Dressing (Fresh & Zesty)

 Explosive.
 Zesty.
 Tart.
 Native.
 Caviar.
 Bushfood.
 Expressive words to describe the ever so trendy yet ancient Australian finger lime.
 No better partner than one that lets it shine, the humble cucumber gives crunch and freshness.
 No cooking required and done in 15 minutes.
 What a salad!

-Why You’ll Love Cucumber Finger Lime Salad
+Cucumber Finger Lime Salad on a grey platter

 Cucumber and lime are a classic combination of flavours; for me, it epitomises what a light salad should be.
 Tossed through with a very simple Asian inspired salad dressing, the sesame oil and soy sauce really brings out the flavours.